 Onboarding of Customers

-The 1st approach (sub-domain delegation) is efficient from the perspective of minimizing how much a customer must implement before you’re able to send DMARC compliant email on their behalf.
+The first approach (sub-domain delegation) is efficient from the perspective of minimizing how much a customer must implement before you’re able to send DMARC-compliant email on their behalf.

-The 2nd approach (relaying) essentially offloads the sending of DMARC compliant email onto your customer.
-This approach might be preferred if you send very little email on behalf of your customers and the investment required to send DMARC compliant email doesn’t add up.
+The second approach (relaying) essentially offloads the sending of DMARC compliant email onto your customer.
+This approach might be preferred if you send very little email on behalf of your customers and the investment required to send DMARC-compliant email doesn’t add up.

-The 3rd approach (manual configuration) requires the same amount of customer implementation as the sub-domain delegation approach, except more specific changes are required to get started.
+The third approach (manual configuration) requires the same amount of customer implementation as the sub-domain delegation approach, except more specific changes are required to get started.

 Sending Email on Behalf of Customers